sparamesvaran/Dune-timing-documentation/docs/Setting-up-the-FMC.md

 https://dune-daq-sw.readthedocs.io/en/latest/packages/daq-buildtools/

-For the curent latest release, you will have to run these commands:
+For the current latest release, you will have to run these commands:

  ```